Clean Air Zone Class 3

 High resolution version of the map.

-Environmental Zone Class 3 - map (png)
+Clean Air Zone Class 3 – map (png)

 The designated area is located in a part of the inner city that is of great importance to Stockholm residents and to the city’s tourism industry.
 Large numbers of pedestrians frequent the area and are exposed to air pollution from motor vehicle exhaust fumes.
 It is also one of Sweden’s most accessible areas for moving around without a car.

-Environmental Zone Class 3 is expected to bring about a safer, more pleasant street environment for visiting, walking and cycling, as well as more space for street life and street activities.
+Clean Air Zone Class 3 is expected to bring about a safer, more pleasant street environment for visiting, walking and cycling, as well as more space for street life and street activities.
 It is also expected to help accelerate the transition to electric vehicles, minimise noise and reduce emissions, in other words to contribute to a more attractive inner city for more people.

 Implementation schedule